drug-design/course/docs/chapters/ligand-based-approaches.md

 #### The Designed Molecule is a Poor Butaclamol 3D Mimic

-The designed compound is no longer superimposed on top of the structure of the butaclamol and the validity of undertaking a synthetic effort for such a poor butaclamol mimic is questionable.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/designed-molecule-is-poor-butaclamol-3d-mimic-44b34f09'><i class='fa fa-play' aria-hidden='true'></i></button>The designed compound is no longer superimposed on top of the structure of the butaclamol and the validity of undertaking a synthetic effort for such a poor butaclamol mimic is questionable.

 ![](https://media.drugdesign.org/course/ligand-based-approaches/snap_v1_c3_1_4_s5.png){: loading=lazy }

 ### Staurosporine Example (Bad Design &#38; Good Results)

-Staurosporine is a competitive inhibitor of ATP against many protein kinases.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/staurosporine-example-bad-design-amp-good-results-f2f4e1b7'><i class='fa fa-play' aria-hidden='true'></i></button>Staurosporine is a competitive inhibitor of ATP against many protein kinases.
 Looking for new EGF-R kinase inhibitors, the structure of CGP52411 was conceived by removing rings and bonds from the 2D formula of staurosporine.
-The molecule proved to be a EGF-R kinase competitive inhibitor of ATP (IC<sub>50</sub> = 0.3 &Mu;M).
+The molecule proved to be a EGF-R kinase competitive inhibitor of ATP (IC<sub>50</sub> = 0.3 &micro;M).
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.